uilicious/inboxkitten/README.md

 [![Build Status](https://travis-ci.org/uilicious/inboxkitten.svg?branch=master)](https://travis-ci.org/uilicious/inboxkitten)

-Inboxkitten is an open-source disposable email service that you can freely deploy adopt on your own!
+[Inboxkitten](https://inboxkitten.com) is an open-source disposable email service that you can freely deploy adopt on your own!

+Visit [our site](https://inboxkitten.com) to give a spin, or ...

 Follow the 5 steps guide below to get started!